What a Possible Recession Means for Your Staffing Firm

 One factor that could contribute to a worse recession is that unemployment insurance is harder to get than ever before.
 During the massive layoffs of the Great Recession, Congress increased the duration of unemployment benefits beyond 26 weeks that states provide.
 Since then, Congress has allowed those benefits to expire and many states have cut their unemployment programs or made it harder to get or keep them with additional requirements and scrutiny.

-Another unique aspect of the next recession will be the prevalence of alternative work – aka temporary jobs with no benefits, such as driving for Lyft or Uber.
+Another unique aspect of the next recession will be the prevalence of alternative work – aka temporary jobs with no benefits, such as driving for Lyft or Uber, or even social media influencing..
 16% of the workforce currently takes part in alternative work, or gigs, and in a recession that is likely to grow.
 The people working such jobs may also be ineligible for unemployment since if they’re not actual employees of the firm they work for their state won’t have W2 forms on file reflecting their earnings.

 Temporary labor in a recession can be described as FIFO: first in, first out.
 Flexible labor is first out the door at the beginning of an economic downturn and the first ones back in when recovery starts.